 After a while a blanket of white curtains and shields the accustomed plain of aridity before us.
 But in a flash it vanishes as we breeze past, making us question if our eyes were deceiving us.
 The next few moments do nothing to dispel such emotions as haphazard lumps of white splay here and there; reserved to one side of the road, then drastically moving to the other.
 At the sight of an upcoming field of snow I pull over and we revel in this phenomena.
 Our antics score us a chorus of vehicular toots from many a passerby; no doubt recognising the unfolding scenes as none other than Aussie tourist tomfoolery.

 And while it was all fun and games at dusk, as we moved closer to our destination, nightfall crept and with it, temperatures plummeted as we slowly approached the fringes of a waning snow storm.
 The very one we tried so desperately to evade.
 Gripping the wheel I drove forth, unsure and utterly aghast over the possibility of black ice; whatever that was.
 And because of such uncertainty I kept the car at a leisurely pace, stuck fast behind a large semi-trailer, if he swerved, so did I. I refused to give up my position behind him, undeterred by the numerous vehicles sweeping past us.
-It felt like a fool proof plan and in the end, it got us to out destination in one piece.
+It felt like a fool proof plan and in the end it got us to out destination in one piece.
 Despite being hours belated.

 But enough of those snow escapades, I’ll continue with this story in another post.

 Visiting Hoover Dam was truly astounding and stirred so many emotions within.
-From serious concern over water levels to the phenomenal marvel of such a prodigious site and the seemingly glorious triumph of engineering.
+From serious concerns over water levels to the phenomenal marvel of such a prodigious site and the seemingly glorious triumph of manmade engineering.
 A legitimately monumental feat of construction; one dominating obvious intense power over Mother Nature herself.
 One so fierce that the actual creation and act of repressing such a mass and body of water literally marred the Earth’s crust and induced hundreds of earthquakes.

 The sheer scale of Hoover Dam is indescribable and it’s easy to see why it had such an impact geologically.